strayfade/website/posts/WPA.md

     "indexed": true,
     "disableHighlighting": true
 }
-### Disclaimer

 > **Do not try anything you see done here!** *Don't do as I say **or** as I do.*
 >
-> WPA2-PSK "cracking", "hacking", or whatever you wish to call this is unethical, and in many cases even **illegal**.
+> WPA2-PSK "cracking", "hacking", or whatever you wish to call this is unethical, and in many cases **illegal**.
 Make sure you have permission before you mess with networks (which I had).

 ### *Why do you want access to the school's internet, anyways?*

 1. This network has every nearly every administrative device connected to it.
 Do I want to mess with all of that?
 No. Is it fun to look around and count how many printers a school really needs?
 Yes.
 2. For a kid studying cybersecurity, this is basically an end-goal.
 I'll be graduating in a year or two so I have to have as much fun as possible!
 3. If I get lucky, the security camera system will be connected to the same network instead of being closed-circuit.
-Watching what people are doing over the school's camera system is almost as fun as watching Netflix during 4th period.
+Watching that would almost be as fun as not working during class.

-### So, how do we do all that?
+### How?

 Let me introduce you to the [aircrack-ng](https://www.aircrack-ng.org/) suite.